HelcurtLordno1/Weather_forecast_Hanoi/README_Daily.md

 **Daily-Specific Features** (100 total features):

 **⚠️ Important Note on Data Leakage Prevention**:
 Rolling statistics are **NOT** created in this notebook to prevent data leakage.
 They are computed in Notebook 03 **AFTER** train/test split to ensure proper temporal integrity.
-See `DATA_LEAKAGE_FIXES_APPLIED.md` for details.

 #### **1. Temporal Features (14 features)**
 ```python